Where to Stay in Ometepe (and why this matters!)

 Although it isn’t the most beautiful, Moyogalpa is the most convenient and budget-friendly place to stay.
 If could be a good base for exploring the rest of the island.

 - Hostel Life is Good (low budget)- $10 USD for a dorm bed.
 This hotel offers a terrace that has mountain views and is only around the corner from stores and shops.
-Bicycles or motorbikes can be rented directly from the hostel.
+Bicycles or motorbikes can be rented directly from the hostel and it has a really social vibe.
+You can book Hostel Life is good on either Booking.com or Hostelworld.

 - Hotel Cara Moreno (mid-range budget)- $25 USD for a double private room.
-This hotel is only 200m from the town centre and offers WiFi throughout the property.
+This hotel is only 200m from the town center and offers WiFi throughout the property.
 Breakfast is also included!

-- Hotel Museo El Ceibo – $70 USD for a double room with air conditioning and breakfast included.
-7km from the town centre this hotel offers luxury close to town but far enough to enjoy nature.
+- Hotel Museo El Ceibo (Luxury) – $70 USD for a double room with air conditioning and breakfast included.
+7km from the town center this hotel offers luxury close to town but far enough to enjoy nature.
 There is a swimming pool on the property.

 Dan and I stayed in Balgue.
 In Balgue, we were still able to rent a motorbike for one day to explore the whole island.
 And on the other days, we could enjoy the village and go on nature walks around the area.